DevExpress/devextreme-documentation/concepts/05 Widgets/TreeView/25 Select Nodes/10 Events.md

             onItemSelectionChanged: function (e) {
                 // Handler of the "itemSelectionChanged" event
             },
+            onSelectionChanged: function (e) {
+                // Handler of the "selectionChanged" event
+            },
             onSelectAllValueChanged: function (e) {
                 // Handler of the "selectAllValueChanged" event
             }